FrozenSand/ioq3-for-UrbanTerror-4/README.md

 `sv_extraPaks` cvar to a space-separated list of pk3 names that you don't want to exclude from the search path

+**Warning:** Setting this has an undesirable side-effect for clients.
+The voting UI for map changes will not display custom maps (unless they're whitelisted in `sv_extraPaks`).

 ### `fs_lowPriorityDownloads`
 When set to 1 (the default), this puts the maps in the `download` folder at a lower priority than anything else.